oVirt/ovirt-site/source/db-issues/formatting.html.md

 Always after item

       SELECT
       a,
       b,
       c
       FROM T;

 ## AND/OR

 Always in the beginning of line

       a > 1
       AND b<10

 ## Operators

 Always surround operators with one space

       a + b = c

 ## Select Query

-column list style : stacked
+Column list style : stacked
-INTO clause : in a new line
+ INSERT INTO T (name,
+ size)
+VALUES('a',
+ 1);

 FROM clause : in a new line
+ SELECT \*
-FROM clause table list style : stacked
+FROM T FROM clause table list style : stacked
+ SELECT \*
+ FROM A,
-FROM clause join : join table in a new line , ON keyword on a new line WHERE clause : condition in a new line
+ B FROM clause join : join table in a new line , ON keyword on a new line WHERE clause : condition in a new line
 WHERE clause : AND/OR at end of line
 GROUP BY clause : Column list in a new line